Resume Tips for STEM CareersFebruary 16, 2021

 STEM grads — those with degrees in science, technology, engineering and math — enjoy ample opportunity to enter fields with high levels of job demand.
 But to take advantage of the employment opportunities available, it’s essential to have a great STEM resume that best showcases your skills.

 While you can start working from a STEM resume template, the best resumes are personalized to your career experience and to the job that you’re looking for.
-To make sure you’re maximizing your career potential, these tips will help you determine how to write a STEM resume that helps you stand out from the crowd.
+To make sure you’re maximizing your career potential, these tips will help you determine how to write a STEM resume that helps you out from the crowd.

 1. Choose the right STEM resume format